 As the name suggests, this is a grid-like that has counters and fixtures placed in long rows or “runs,” usually at right angles, throughout the store creating clear aisles for traffic.
 If a store offers a large variety of good of different kinds then it is more practical to have a grid layout as shoppers are used to seeing such and with large enough aisle, shoppers can spend some time browsing the available options in any given category.

-This is most often seen in supermarkets and pharmacy where customers are more likely to browse the entire store.
+This is most often seen in supermarkets and pharmacies where customers are more likely to browse the entire store.
 There is a study concerning the importance of the main aisle of the supermarket.

 This is a non-structured layout design that can take any form, there is no defined traffic pattern, and it works best in small stores (under 500 square meters) in which customers wish to browse where merchandise is the same type, such as fashion apparel.